Nutrition Counseling for Addiction Recovery

 A treatment and recovery program tailored to you.
 Get the help you need today!

-Adverse Effects of Addiction on Nutrition and Health
+Negative Effects of Addiction on Nutrition and Health

 Addiction leads to multiple health problems, both short- and long-term.
 The National Institute on Drug Abuse has identified several below: